-Major companies in Bellevue like T-Mobile, Vulcan, and Amazon have set ambitious goals by 2030 or 2040 (e.g., carbon-neutral, zero-emission vehicles, zero waste).
+- ◆ 100% of participants at the community kick-off workshop agreed Bellevue should be leading edge for climate change.
+Most participants also supported leading edge strategies for the other four sectors (mobility & land use, energy, materials management & waste, natural systems), with natural systems having the widest range of support. - ◆ Major companies in Bellevue, like T-Mobile, Vulcan, and Amazon have set ambitious goals by 2030 or 2040 (e.g., carbon-neutral, zero-emission vehicles, zero waste).
 T-Mobile, for example, has a goal of being powered by 100% renewable energy by 2021.
-Vulcan is part of the Seattle 2030 District, which has ambitious goals for all new construction to be carbon neutral by 2030.
+Vulcan plans for all new construction to be powered by renewable energy by 2030.